 - Over six highly successful Backpacking trips on the Pacific Crest Trail.
 Veteran participants have come out and participated in hiking, yoga, mindfulness, meditation and Organic Intelligence sessions in the beauty of the wild and underneath the night sky.
 Nature is a true reflection of who we really are and helps us get back to our true nature.
 Providing access to the natural environment has been one of the most successful methods of treatment according to our Veterans.
 A connection occurs out there in the natural world that cannot be duplicated elsewhere.
 This has proven to be the most transforming experience.
 November 16-20th, 2016 we will be on a trip out to Joshua Tree.
 Financial support is needed to continue to fund these excursions.

 - “Tribes” are created through the Nature excursions.
 Veterans participate in group activities that range from preparing meals on the trail, meditating together, stargazing, hiking, sitting together and being community incarnate.
 The tribe mentality does not end when the Trek ends.
 Each Veteran has the opportunity to mentor another Veteran and engage in other positive growth experiences for themselves and others.
 Additionally, it is our hope at WLO that more of our Veterans become trained in Organic Intelligence.
-With your donations, we can put our Veterans through the actual HEARTraining® so they can come back to WLO and train others that come through.

 - Combat Veterans are participating in Organic Intelligence wellness sessions that WLO calls Korps Sessions.
 These opportunities to teach Organic Intelligence occur every 2nd and 4th Fridays.
 Vets are learning how to orient, sense into their bodies, sense into blue and/or positive sensation, and overall, are learning how to moderate high levels of personal stress response.
 Vets are learning about how enticing the “red addiction” can be and how to combat it, instead of combating their given experience.
 Most of all, they are gently approaching, albeit cautiously, what having compassion for themselves and their experience means.